-The University of Wyoming seeks to serve the people of Agua Salada, Honduras by building a sustainable health care system for its community.
+For the past thirteen years, the University of Wyoming has conducted health brigades to Agua Salada, Honduras for the purpose of building a sustainable health care system for its community.
 Our goal is to provide a unique and valuable cross-cultural, interdisciplinary, service-learning experience for students from the health sciences disciplines and others throughout the UW community.

 Our vision is to improve health outcomes among the people in this remote and mountainous region of Honduras by providing primary health care, public health, dental care, nutrition and education.
 Our efforts are in partnership with Shoulder-to-Shoulder, a private, non-profit, non-governmental organization that is well established in rural Honduras, having provided health care services to western Intibuca since 1990.

 The medical brigade in Agua Salada provides basic healthcare to the Honduran people in an area where they are required to travel long distances to receive proper medical care that they often cannot afford.
 While delivering short term healthcare for the community is the main focus of the brigade work, we also seek to create a long-term sustainable relationship with the community by addressing larger public health issues through education and offering scholarships to youth from Agua Salada for secondary education.

 Brigade member and students seek to educate the community in the areas of reproductive health, water safety, economic development and agricultural development.

 Check here shortly to view some of the past student projects.

 "For us, the Brigade has benefited us greatly.
 We didn't have any options to get medicine and medications.
 With this Brigade, it has helped a great deal because of the medications they bring.
 Also, how wonderful that they've now brought a dentist who can pull teeth!
 The people are now benefiting from this, because such care is really expensive."